dat-adi/dnd-tools/README.md

-# dnd-tools
+# D&D Tools
-A repository to build dnd-tools that could help in monitoring the progression of the game.
+A simple repository which is dedicated to building stuff which could help in playing D&D.

+List of ideas
+---

+-[ ] DiceParser
+-[ ] Combat Tracker
+-[ ] Character Monitor